 “We’ve been in lockdown for over seven weeks now.
 I think that the school has adapted a great timetable that lets us discuss topics with our classmates on zoom and complete work without having to be on the screen too long.
 As expected, it took some getting used to, but now everyone at WHIS is enjoying the online learning and we’ve even done some group project work.
 I like working from home, but also can’t wait to get back to actual school and see everyone in person.” - student

-We will have virtual and physical opportunities to learn more about the school in the summer months.
+We will have virtual and physical opportunities to learn more about the school in the coming months.